print structure of ae data

 7 Procedure 29

-To make a Pareto chart from tabular data, we first need to convert data back into a vector.
-This can be achieved with the rep() function repeating each category by its count:
+To construct a Pareto chart from tabulated data, we must first convert the counts back into a vector.
+This can be done using the rep() function, which repeats each category according to its frequency:

 # make vector from counts